 Understanding The Wider Purposes Of Education

 When teachers do these things well, their conversations with their students about knowledge and the world under construction will flourish from the creative and critical thinking of a new generation of lifelong learners who understand that they have minds and that they can use them responsibly for the common good.
+This new generation of lifelong learners will understand that they have the ability to use their minds responsibly for the common good.

 A good teacher is one who is able to explain and demonstrate concepts in a variety of ways for a variety of different learners and learning styles.
 A good teacher is a good learner—they learn how their student(s) learn—and modify their teaching accordingly.